UCUCDUH/pols_501_wi16/labs/lab1/lab1.md

 ### Learning Objectives

-1. Reading data in R's native format
+1. Reading data form R packages
 2. Read and write CSVs
 3. Read and write other type of data formats: STATA, SPSS, XLS...
 4. Replication, Dataverse, and getting data from an external source